vertyco/vrt-cogs/README.md

 If you would like to contribute, please talk to me on Discord first about your ideas before opening a PR.

+# Translate my cogs

+If you are interested in contributing to translations for my cogs, [Click Here](https://crowdin.com/project/vrt-cogs)!

 # Feature Requests

 I am open to ideas or suggestions for new cogs and features!